-Adam and Eve's expulsion is described twice in Genesis, with different terms used in each case.
+In his characteristic epic style, Thomas Cole depicted Adam and Eve being driven from the lush garden to live in the relative wilderness of the mortal world.
+Their expulsion is described twice in Genesis, with different terms used in each case.
 The Hebrew word shillah ("send him forth") in 3:23 is followed by the harsher term geresh ("drove out"), used in 3:24.
-Significantly, the same two terms are used in the same order in the book of Exodus to describe how Pharaoh would drive Israel away from their familiar comforts in Egypt - their erstwhile "Eden" - into the wilderness.
+Significantly, the same two terms are used in the same order in the book of Exodus to describe how Pharaoh would drive Israel away from their familiar comforts in Egypt.
 This deliberate parallel suggests that we are not meant to read Adam and Eve's exit from Eden as depicting a unique event but rather as demonstrating a repeated type of mankind's difficulty, in its fallen state, to "stand in holy places" and not be "moved."
-The importance of this recurring theme to the entire story of Adam and Eve will become clearer as we now begin to examine it in more detail.
+The importance of this recurring theme to the entire story of Adam and Eve will become more clear as we now begin to examine it in more detail.